cyberarian/rms/extracted_text/Memo_Dinas_Proyek_ke_Dept._Teknik_terkait_isu_teknis.pdf.md

 ### Image 1 (Page 1)

 **Analysis:**
-Here's an analysis of the provided image, formatted for clarity and professionalism:

-**1. Description of the Image:**

-The image is a scanned document, specifically an internal memorandum ("Memo Dinas") from PT Hutama Karya Infrastruktur.
-The document is dated January 15, 2024, and is addressed to the Department of Engineering and Design.
-The subject concerns a structural change ("Perubahan Struktur") to an outlet box culvert on the Bangkinang - Pangkalan Lanjutan toll road project.
-It reports a concern that the outlet design still uses stone masonry and that this is predicted to cause rapid structural damage.
-The memo requests a design proposal ("Usulan Desain").
-The document is signed by the Project Manager, Muhron Nafik.
-The bottom of the page includes company certification logos and seals.

-**2. Technical Details:**

-*   **Document Number:** HKI/Bang-Pang/210E/Int146E/I/2024
-*   **Project:** Pembangunan Jalan Tol Ruas Pekanbaru-Padang Seksi Bangkinang-Pangkalan Lanjutan (Pekanbaru-Padang Toll Road Development, Bangkinang-Pangkalan Lanjutan Section).
-*   **Structural Component:** Outlet Box Culvert
-*   **Issue:** Use of stone masonry ("pasangan batu kali") in the outlet design.

-**3. Markings, Labels, and Annotations:**

-*   **Company Logos:** HKI Infrastruktur, PT Hutama Karya Infrastruktur
-*   **Company Seal:** PT Hutama Karya Infrastruktur (includes "INFRASTRUKTUR" in the seal)
-*   **Signature:** Muhron Nafik, Project Manager
-*   **Recipient:** Departemen Teknik dan Desain (Department of Engineering and Design)
-*   **Certification Logos:** BSI with ANAB accreditation marks, with the following certificates:
-    * CERTIFICATE NO PS 049020
-    * CERTIFICATE NO OHS 049229
-    * CERTIFICATE NO EMS 049228
-*   **Check Boxes:** Two check boxes are present for "Usulan Design" where the first is already checked off.
-*   **Distribution List:** "Tembusan: 1.
-Arsip" indicates that the memo is copied to the company archives.

-**4. Context/Purpose in Construction Documentation:**

-This image represents a formal communication within a construction project.
-Its purpose is multi-faceted:

-*   **Issue Identification and Reporting:**  The memo documents a potential problem (the use of stone masonry, believed to be unsuitable) in the design of a critical structure.
-*   **Request for Action:** It formally requests the Department of Engineering and Design to propose an alternative design.
-This initiates a process for addressing and resolving the design issue.
-*   **Communication and Coordination:**  The memo ensures that relevant stakeholders (Engineering and Design) are informed of the issue and tasked with addressing it.
-*   **Record Keeping:** The document serves as an official record of the identified problem, the request for a design change, and the communication process.
-This is crucial for project tracking, accountability, and potential future reference (e.g., in case of structural failures or audits).
-*   **Quality Control:** The memo demonstrates a process for identifying and correcting potential design flaws, reflecting quality control measures on the project.
-*   **Compliance and Traceability:** The certification logos at the bottom indicate that the company maintains certain quality management and safety standards.
-This document contributes to demonstrating compliance with these standards, providing a traceable record of how potential issues are managed.

-In summary, this document is a key piece of internal communication used to manage design changes and ensure the integrity of a construction project.
-It highlights a proactive approach to addressing potential problems.
+Here is an analysis of the provided image from a construction/engineering document:

+**Analysis of Document Image**

+**1. Description of Image Content:**
+The image is an official memorandum (MEMO DINAS) from PT Hutama Karya Infrastruktur.
+It originates from the Project Manager of the Bangkinang - Pangkalan Lanjutan section of the Pekanbaru-Padang Toll Road Project.
+The memo is addressed to the company's Technical and Design Department.
+The subject of the memo is a proposed "Change to Outlet Box Culvert Structure."
+The body of the memo states that an issue has occurred where the outlet design still utilizes river stone masonry, leading to rapid structural damage.
+Consequently, the memo requests the Technical and Design Department to provide a design proposal to address this issue.
+The memo includes company letterhead, official stamp, signature of the Project Manager, date, and distribution information.

+**2. Identification of Technical Details:**
+*   **Structure Type:** Box Culvert.
+*   **Component Affected:** Outlet structure of the Box Culvert.
+*   **Current Construction Method/Material:** Penggunaan pasangan batu kali (Use of river stone masonry).
+*   **Observed Problem:** Cepat terjadi kerusakan struktur (Rapid structural damage occurs).
+*   **Requested Action:** Usulan Desain (Design Proposal) to presumably rectify the issue caused by the current method/material.

+*(Note: The document describes a problem related to a technical detail (material/method) and its consequence (structural damage) but does not contain specific technical measurements like dimensions, quantities, or precise material specifications beyond the type of masonry.)*

+**3. Relevant Markings, Labels, or Annotations:**
+*   **Company Logo and Header:** HKI INFRASTRUKTUR logo, "Head Office HK TOWER" with address and contact numbers.
+*   **Document Title:** MEMO DINAS.
+*   **Date and Origin:** Bangkinang, 15 Januari 2024.
+*   **Recipient Label:** Kepada : Departemen Teknik dan Desain.
+*   **Sender Label:** Dari : Project Manager Proyek Jalan Tol Bangkinang - Pangkalan Lanjutan.
+*   **Subject Label:** Perihal : Perubahan Struktur Outlet Box Culvert.
+*   **Content Labels:** Isu (Issue), Indikasi Kejadian (Indication of Incident), Usulan Desain (Design Proposal).
+*   **Checkbox:** A checked box next to "Usulan Desain", indicating the specific request being made.
+*   **Sender's Full Identity:** PT Hutama Karya Infrastruktur, Proyek Pembangunan Jalan Tol Ruas Pekanbaru-Padang Seksi Bangkinang-Pangkalan Lanjutan.
+*   **Official Stamp:** Circular stamp with PT Hutama Karya Infrastruktur logo and name.
+*   **Signature:** Apparent pen signature over the printed name "Muhron Nafik".
+*   **Sender's Role:** Project Manager.
+*   **Distribution List:** Tembusan: 1.
+Arsip.
+(Copies to: 1.
+Archive).
+*   **Footer Certifications:** Logos for bsi and ANAB ACCREDITED with certificate numbers (FS 649328, OHS 649329, EMS 649326), indicating management system certifications (likely Quality, OH&S, and Environmental).
+*   **Branding Elements:** Colored vertical strips on the right edge of the page.

+**4. Context and Purpose in Construction Documentation:**
+This document serves as a formal internal communication within a large construction/infrastructure company (PT Hutama Karya Infrastruktur) managing a significant project (Toll Road).
+Its purpose is to:
+*   **Report a Problem:** Document and formally report an issue observed in the field on the project site (rapid structural damage at the outlet of a Box Culvert).
+*   **Identify the Cause/Contributing Factor:** State the suspected reason for the problem, which is the use of a particular construction method/material (river stone masonry) in the design.
+*   **Request Technical Support/Action:** Formally request the relevant technical department (Technical and Design) to investigate the issue and propose a solution (provide a Design Proposal).
+*   **Initiate Design Review/Change Process:** This memo likely initiates a technical review process, potentially leading to a design modification to prevent further damage or improve the durability of the structure.
+*   **Provide Documentation/Record:** It serves as a formal record of the observed issue, the reported cause, and the request for technical intervention for project documentation and accountability.

 ```